-From STCW, there are a number of further competencies that are not listed in ESCO, such as 6 CoPs in part B and the High-Speed Craft operational requirements, listed in the separate International Code of Safety for High-Speed Craft, see table 2 above.
+From STCW, there are a number of further competencies that are not listed in ESCO, such as six CoPs in part B and the High-Speed Craft operational requirements, listed in the separate International Code of Safety for High-Speed Craft, Polar Code, IGF Code, Tanker requirements etc. see table 2 above.